data-apis/array-api/spec/API_specification/data_type_functions.md

 (finfo)=
 ### finfo(type)

-Defines the machine limits for floating point types.
+Machine limits for floating-point data types.

 #### Parameters

--   **type**: _Union\[ &lt;dtype&gt, instance ]_
+-   **type**: _Union\[ &lt;dtype&gt, &lt;array&gt; ]_

-    -   the kind of floating point data-type about which to get information
+    -   the kind of floating-point data-type about which to get information.

 #### Returns

 -   **out**: _&lt;class&gt;_

-    -   a class with that encapsules the following attributes:
+    -   an object having the following attributes:

         -   **bits**: _int_
-            -   The number of bits occupied by the type
+            -   number of bits occupied by the floating-point data type.
         -   **eps**: _float_
-            -   The difference between 1.0 and the next smallest representable float larger than 1.0 following the IEEE 754 standard.
+            -   difference between 1.0 and the next smallest representable floating-point number larger than 1.0 according to the IEEE-754 standard.
         -   **max**: _float_
-            -   The largest representable number.
+            -   largest representable number.
         -   **min**: _float_
-            -   The smallest representable number.
-        -   **tiny**: _float_
-            -   The smallest positive representable number.
+            -   smallest representable number.

 (iinfo)=
 ### iinfo(type)

-Defines the machine limits for integer types.
+Machine limits for integer data types.

 #### Parameters

--   **type**: _Union\[ &lt;dtype&gt, instance ]_
+-   **type**: _Union\[ &lt;dtype&gt, &lt;array&gt; ]_

-    -   the kind of integer data-type about which to get information
+    -   the kind of integer data-type about which to get information.

 #### Returns